 The icons in the sidebar are used in order to mark the different status of the cases.
-Green colour indicates a “won” case.
-Reddish colour indicates a “lost” case.
+Green colour indicates a “WON” case.
+Reddish colour indicates a “LOST” case.
 Each case belongs to one of the following categories:

-Final decision – Pending – Discontinued
+Final decision – In progress – Discontinued

 If you need more information you may contact us.

 Attorney at law Niels-Erik Hansen 2015